Maximum Cut Parameterized by Crossing Number: Preliminaries

 A graph is \emph{planar} if it admits a drawing without any crossings.
 It is well known that planarity can be tested in linear time \cite{HopcroftT73}.
 For non-planar graphs it is natural to ask for a drawing with as few crossings as possible.
 The smallest such number is the \emph{crossing number} $\crg(G)$ of $G$.
 Not only is it NP-hard to compute $\crg(G)$~\cite{GareyJohnson83}, but even the so called \emph{realizability} problem turns out to be NP-hard~\cite{Kratochvil91}: Given a graph $G$ and a set $X$ of edge pairs, is there a drawing $\mathcal{D}$ of $G$ such that $X$ contains an edge pair if and only if the pair's two edge curves cross in $\mathcal{D}$?
 The key problem in testing realizability is that it is hard to figure out whether there exist \emph{orderings} of the crossings along the respective edges that allow the above properties.

 Therefore, sometimes more restricted crossing variants are considered.
 For example, \emph{1-planar} graphs admit drawings where every edge is involved in at most one crossing.
-Not all graphs can be drawn in such a way, since 1-planar graphs can have at most $4|V|-8$ edges; also, the 1-planar number of crossings is in general larger than $\crg(G)$~\cite{PT}.
+Not all graphs can be drawn in such a way, since 1-planar graphs can have at most $4|V|-8$ edges; also, the 1-planar number of crossings is in general larger than $\crg(G)$~\cite{PT,CKMV19}.

-For a general drawing (not neccessarily 1-plane), we typically encode its crossings as a \emph{crossing configuration} $\mathcal{X}$.
+For a general drawing (not necessarily 1-plane), we typically encode its crossings as a \emph{crossing configuration} $\mathcal{X}$.
 Therein, we not only store the pairs of edges that cross, but for each edge also the order of the crossings as they occur along its curve.
-Adapting the planarity testing algorithm, the feasibility of a crossing configuration can be tested in linear time (we replace crossings with dummy vertices of degree 4, and test planarity).
-Although we will not require this fact in the following, this also allows us to efficiently deduce a drawing that respects~$\mathcal{X}$.
-It is well understood that we can restrict ourselves to \emph{good drawings} when considering the (traditional) crossing number of graphs: adjacent edges never cross and no edge pair crosses twice.
+The feasibility of a crossing configuration can be tested in time linear in $|V|+|\mathcal{X}|$ by replacing crossings with dummy nodes of degree 4, testing planarity, and checking the cyclic order around dummy nodes. \footnote{In general, a specified edge pair may not really cross but merely ``touch''; this is trivial to detect after testing planarity by checking the cyclic order of the edges around the dummy node.
+Given such a ``flawed'' configuration, we trivially obtain one with less crossings by removing such crossing pairs from $\mathcal{X}$. } Although we will not require this fact in the following, this also allows us to efficiently deduce a drawing that respects~$\mathcal{X}$.
+It is well understood that we can restrict ourselves to \emph{good drawings} when considering the (traditional) crossing number of graphs: adjacent edges never cross and no edge pair crosses more than once.